• Skip to main content

 • Easy One-Pot Chicken & Dumplings

-I highly encourage all of you to get to know your kitchens and make homemade food for your loved ones.
-Eating out is becoming a very expensive luxury these days so there has never been a better time to cook from home.
-Preparing meals for our families and friends is a wonderful tradition to keep up with.
-It gives us a chance to slow down for a moment, put down our devices and connect with the people we care about.
+And I know I'm getting smushy here, but preparing meals for our families and friends is a wonderful tradition to keep alive.
+It gives us a chance to slow down for a moment, put down our devices, and connect with the people we care about.
+I know I always feel better when I do this.

 Print